 The Bank's strategy is to seek to increase the maturity profile of its liabilities and to strengthen the Bank's liquidity reserve.
-The Bank has made significant process in converting its on demand deposits to term deposits.
-At 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 59.7 per cent. at 31 December 2012.
-However, no assurance can be given that the Bank will continue to be successful in converting its deposits or will otherwise be able to increase the maturity profile of its funding.
+The Bank has made significant progress in converting its on demand deposits to term deposits.
+At 31 December 2009, over 90 per cent. of the Bank's deposits were on demand compared to 55.4 per cent. at 30 September 2014.
+However, no assurance can be given that the Bank will continue to be successful in so converting its base deposits or will otherwise be able to increase the maturity profile of its funding.

-The Bank's non-deposit funding principally comprises covered bond issues (including covered bonds previously issued by Kaupthing and acquired by the Bank in January 2012), a limited number of other loans

-(including two subordinated loans from the Icelandic state and a loan from the Central Bank) and equity funding.
+The Bank's non-deposit funding principally comprises covered bond issues (including covered bonds previously issued by Kaupthing and assured by the Bank in January 2012), a limited number of other loans (including two subordinated loans from the Icelandic state, a loan from the Central Bank and a senior unsecured bond offering denominated in Norwegian krone (NOK)) and equity funding.

 For so long as the Bank is unable to match more closely the maturity profiles of its assets and liabilities, the Bank will continue to be exposed to a material risk that it may be unable to repay its funding or will only be able to do so at excessive cost.
-The Bank is also exposed to the risk that it experiences a material loss of its least sticky deposits in the future.
-In either of these cases, the Bank's business and its ability to make payments in respect of the Covered Bonds would be materially adversely affected.
+The Bank is also exposed to the risk that it experiences a material loss of its least stable deposits in the future.
+In either of these cases, the Bank's business, financial conditions, results of operations, cash flows and prospects and its ability to make payments in respect of the Listed Covered Bonds would be materially adversely affected.